semido/ot/readme.md

 Implement concurrent merge algo, which makes sure that actions of several users on a common document (with a simple data structure = array of elements) result in all of them eventually seeing the same result locally.

-- In the initial state Server holds RGA of 10,000,000 elements.
+- In the initial state Server holds an ordered array of 10,000,000 elements.
 It should still work with an element size 4..64 bytes.
 - At any time a client process can connect, download the current state and start inserting, updating, or deleting numbers (each time choosing a random position and value of the operation) at a speed of around 5 operations per second.
 - There can be up to 20 clients connected at the same time.